nordic-energy-co/PowerChain/README.md

 We also believe the best innovation and biggest progress comes from opening our doors to the community, which is why we are dedicated to education and open-source development within the next energy revolution to create an autonomous network that NET tokens helps renewable energy prosumers to exchange energy in a more democratic system, and to create new community-driven energy models that embrace green energy initiatives.
 We hope to power an increased investment in green energy, power energy provenance certificates to verify green energy origins, and create a paradigm for decentralized energy grid management.
 The NET token aim to simplify our life, ordering process, settlements with energy smart contracts, facilitate payments, automate billing processes.

+### Token sale management, and user dashboard:

+is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
+Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.

+1. Token sale platform and statistics (dashboard) panel to track Nordic Energy ICO/STO’s progress.

+2. Ready-to-use smart contract, issuance and distribution of multiple tokens.
+Platform helps contributor and investor´s to purchase tokens very easily, manage and receive them securely.